Protected chaos in a topological lattice: Results

-In Fig.~\ref{figScrollMap}c, we quantitatively establish the connection between the classification by number of double scrolls [Fig.~\ref{figScrollMap}a] with $\Delta V_\text{Amp}$ (defined in Eq.~\eqref{EqDeltaVamp}) which determines the inherited topological regions.
-Plotted in Fig.~\ref{figScrollMap}c, is the $V_\text{Amp}$ spatial profile for the abovementioned representative examples in each class (green, blue, red).
+In Figure~\ref{figScrollMap}c, we quantitatively establish the connection between the classification by number of double scrolls [Figure~\ref{figScrollMap}a] with $\Delta V_\text{Amp}$ (defined in Equation~\eqref{EqDeltaVamp}) which determines the inherited topological regions.
+Plotted in Figure~\ref{figScrollMap}c, is the $V_\text{Amp}$ spatial profile for the abovementioned representative examples in each class (green, blue, red).
 While edge suppression is less pronounced in the all-double and all-single examples compared to the bulk, the edge scroll amplitude is significantly lower than that of the bulk scrolls in the mixed class.
 Indeed, the blue and red cases with also exhibits significant edge effects, unlike in the purportedly topologically trivial green region where large $L_b$ gives rise to nearly decoupled unit cells.